xixmen/ogu-tool/README.md

 The ID of the thread to get it inspect the "New Reply" Button it will be in the format "tid(number)" only input the number part.

-#### Will this be patched?

-Considering the site is based on mybb probably not soon

 #### What proxies to use?

 Proxies must be rotating and user:pass:ip:port